Building Cross Platform Applications Overview

 - Xamarin Plugins for accessing device-specific capabilities including the camera, contacts and geolocation,

-- Using framework features for networking, web services, IO and more.
+- Using .NET framework features for networking, web services, IO and more.

 Some of these components are implemented in the Tasky case study.

 Separate Reusable Code into a Core Library